zer0condition/ReverseKit/README.md

   <li>Hook library with a normal JMP hook and trampoline hook.</li>
 </ul>
 <h2>Getting Started</h2>
 <p>To get started with ReverseKit, you can clone this repository and build the project.
-Once the build is complete, you can inject the tool and start using it to analyze binaries.</p>
+Once the build is complete, you can inject the tool using ReverseKit Loader, or any prefered injector and start using it to analyze binaries.</p>
 <h2>Usage</h2>
 <p>ReverseKit provides a user-friendly interface that enables you to easily intercept, analyze, and manipulate code and data during runtime.
 With the wide range of features and functionalities, you can:</p>
 <ul>